frederic-perez/AmE-dictionary/dictionary.md

+__"duh" department__ :open_mouth: _From the "duh" department, sit in a shaded area if you want to see your phone's screen clearly._
 __(sic)__ _adverb_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
 It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn't do it!"
 __, so why [even] bother?__
 __, to say the least.__